MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Diagnostics/Get-WinEvent.md

 The `Get-WinEvent` cmdlet gets log information from the archived files.
 The **Path** parameter uses a comma-separated list to specify each files directory and file name.
 The **Oldest** parameter is used to output events in the order they are written, oldest to newest.
-The objects are sent down the pipeline to the `Where-Object` cmdlet. `Where-Object` uses a script block to find events with and **Id** of **403**.
+The objects are sent down the pipeline to the `Where-Object` cmdlet. `Where-Object` uses a script block to find events with an **Id** of **403**.
 The `$_` variable represents the current object in the pipeline and **Id** is the Event Id property.